-There are two types of family violence that are recognized by the court.
+There are two types of domestic violence that are recognized by the court.

 Physical violence- Any situation that threatens to cause bodily harm, does cause bodily

-injury, or leads to any physical contact the other person may regard as offensive
+injury, or leads to any physical assault contact the other person may

 Emotional violence- Includes intentional verbal threats, rejection, put-downs, isolation,